Slow-Cooked Moroccan Tangia with Beef and Bold Spices

 Instructions

-- In a bowl, mix the beef cubes, onion, garlic, and spices.
+- In a bowl, mix the meat cubes, onion, garlic, and spices.

-- Transfer the mixture to a tangia or a dutch oven.
+- Transfer the mixture to a tangia or a cast iron pot.

-- Melt the ghee in a small saucepan and let it cool down, then pour it over the beef mixture.
+- Melt the ghee in a small saucepan and let it cool, then pour it over the meat mixture.

-- Add olive oil and water to the tangia or dutch oven.
+- Add olive oil and water to the tangia or saucepan.

-- Shake the container vigorously to mix all the ingredients thoroughly.
+- Shake the container vigorously to mix all the ingredients well.

-- If using a tangia, cover the opening with a layer of parchment paper, then another layer of aluminum foil.
+- If using a tangia, cover the opening with a layer of parchment paper and then with another layer of aluminum foil.

-- Pierce both layers covering the tangia opening with a fork.
-If using a dutch oven, simply cover the pot with the lid.
+- Pierce both layers covering the opening of the tangia with a fork.
+If you're using a cast iron pot, simply cover it with the lid.

-- Sprinkle with fresh cut-up parsley for garnish.
+- Sprinkle with chopped fresh parsley to garnish.

 What cut of beef would you recommend?
 Thanks!